Samasource/sama-cli/README.md

 ## Usage

-Installing the CLI provides access to the `sama` command from the terminal.
+Installing the CLI provides access to the `sama` command from Terminal on a Mac and Command Prompt on Windows.

 Run the `sama` command to test if the CLI has been successfully installed: